-Kraft learned that well-lit, appetizing food visuals with some color contrast are the most often repinned.
+Kraft learned that well-lit, appetizing food visuals with some color contrast are the most often saved.
 Recipes tied to seasonal and social events also perform well.
-Kraftrecipes.com saw a significant traffic lift after testing and optimizing their pins.
+Kraftrecipes.com saw a significant traffic lift after testing and optimizing their Pins.

 “We are obsessive about content performance,” said Dana Shank, associate director of CRM content strategy and media monetization.
 “Pinterest helps us find the sparks of content resonating in real time.
 We can then fan these flames immediately with further content distribution throughout our own channels.”